dinaypatil-web/smartfinhub/docs/prd.md

 - **Bank App Quick Link**: Each bank account card on dashboard displays clickable link icon to open the associated bank's mobile app or web banking portal
 - Link automatically configured based on selected bank during account creation
 - Clicking link redirects user to bank's official app (if installed) or web banking login page
+- **Automatic Bank App Logo Fetching**: When bank app logo is not available in system database, automatically fetch the official bank app logo from internet sources
+- Fetched bank app logos displayed on account cards and quick access sections
+- System caches fetched bank app logos for future use
 - **UPI App Integration**: Dashboard displays quick access links to popular UPI payment apps based on user's selected country
 - For India: Links to PhonePe, Google Pay, Paytm, BHIM UPI, and other major UPI apps
 - For other countries: Links to country-specific popular payment apps (e.g., Venmo for USA, Alipay for China, PayPal for global)
+- **Automatic UPI App Logo Fetching**: When UPI/payment app logo is not available in system database, automatically fetch the official app logo from internet sources
+- Fetched UPI app logos displayed as icon buttons in dashboard header or dedicated quick access section
-- UPI app links displayed as icon buttons in dashboard header or dedicated quick access section
+- System caches fetched UPI app logos for future use\n- UPI app links displayed as icon buttons in dashboard header or dedicated quick access section
 - Clicking UPI app link opens the respective payment app (if installed) or redirects to app download page
 - System detects user's country from account settings to display relevant payment app options
 - User can customize which UPI/payment app links to display in dashboard settings
-\n### 2.3 Transaction Management\n
-#### 2.3.1 Transaction Types
+\n### 2.3 Transaction Management\n\n#### 2.3.1 Transaction Types
 - Income transactions\n- Expense transactions
 - Cash withdrawals (from bank account or credit card)
 - Bank-to-bank transfers